-Ubuntu municipality has three unregistered landfill sites that are in Richmond, Loxton and Victoria West.
-Refuse Removal Services does exist in Victoria West, Richmond and Loxton.
-The municipality has conducted feasibility studies for construction of new landfill site in Victoria West and Loxton, with the intention of upgrading the current existing sites to Landfill sites.
+Ubuntu municipality has three unregistered landfill sites that situated are in Richmond, Loxton and Victoria West.
+Refuse Removal Services is currently being performed does exist in Victoria West, Richmond and Loxton.
+A feasibility study for the construction of a landfill site The municipality has conducted feasibility studies for construction of new landfill site in Victoria West and Loxton has been conducted, with the intention of upgrading the current existing sites licensed to Landfill sites which would have to be rehabilitated at the end of its life span.